 Optimum Nutrition for Bodybuilding

 Paul Jenkins explains why it is vital to monitor macronutrients, rather than calories, and why the frequency of your meals is of the utmost importance when planning your nutritional regime.

 Calories come second

-The total number of grams of proteins, carbohydrates and fats is ultimately what is of most importance when calculating your diet.
+The total number of grams of proteins, carbohydrates, and fats is what is of most importance when calculating your diet.
 Dump the calories!
 A calorie is a measure of heat energy released when foodstuffs are burnt.
 This calorie measuring process is carried out in an instrument known as a bomb calorimeter.
-The process is very simple, foodstuffs are combusted inside the bomb calorimeter.
+The process is straightforward, foodstuffs are combusted inside the bomb calorimeter.
 The heat energy released is then measured.
-Proteins and carbohydrates have 4 calories per gram, fats have 9.
+Proteins and carbohydrates have four calories per gram, and fats have 9.
 However, a bomb calorimeter is much different than the human body.

-Each time you consume any foodstuff, your body is able to differentiate between where the calories come from.
-Thus, a calorie from protein, carbohydrates and fats each has a different biological effect on your body.
+Each time you consume any foodstuff, your body can differentiate between where the calories come from.
+Thus, a calorie from protein, carbohydrates, and fats each has a different biological effect on your body.
 If calories were the only thing that mattered, then, for example, you could consume all your daily calories just from fats.
 However, in practice, this would be very bad for your health and would also adversely affect your body composition.
 Your body would not be able to sustain much muscle mass without any protein.
 We can then conclude; while the total of your daily calorific consumption is relevant, calories alone are not important its macronutrients that count.
 Consuming these in the right ratios is the key to your sporting success.